yellowmessenger/documentation/docs/platform_concepts/appConfiguration/azure-ad.md

 6. Add/Remove permission and Grant Admin consent for the App.

-7. Goto API Permissions > Add the required permissions.
+7. Go to API Permissions > Add the required permissions.

 **Common permission:**